Ghini/ghini.desktop/doc/goal.rst

 for the benefit of the user«, or, in short, »designed to help people perform an activity«.

-data and algorithms within Ghini have been designed to represent the physical space and the dynamic of a botanic garden.
+Data and algorithms within Ghini have been designed to represent the physical space and the dynamic of a botanic garden.

 .. figure:: images/schemas/ghini-10.png

    **software view on garden data**

 The above picture only shows the basic structure of Ghini's database.

+The central element in this point of view is the ``Accession``, an abstract concept linking physical living ``Plantings``, group of plants placed each at a ``Location`` in the garden, to the corresponding ``Species``, it tells us the date the material entered the collection, possibly to the ``Contact`` from which we gathered the material, or if it was obtained as propagation of other plants already part of the garden's collection.

+.. topic:: What's in a name: Accession

+           New users not accustomed to the ITF2 nomenclature ask me why do they need pass through the **Accession** screen while all they want is to insert a plant in the database.
+And what is this "accession" thing anyway?
+Many discussions on the net don't make the concept any clearer.
+One of our users gave an example which I'm glad to include in Ghini's documentation.

+           »We got seedlings (one **Planting** with quantity 5) of Heliconia longa (a plant **Species**) from Carla Black (the **Contact** source), we named them 2007.0987 (a single unique Accession code) and we planted them all together at one **Location**.

+           »After several years, **Accession** 2007.0987 has several **Plantings** at different **Locations** in our ‘Tanager’ garden, obtained vegetatively (asexually) from the original 5 plants.
+Our only intervention was separating and moving.

+           »New **Plantings** obtained by (assisted) sexual
+           **Propagation** come in the database under different **Accession** codes, where our garden is the **Contact** source and where we know which of our **Plantings** is the seed parent.«

 Let's have a look at the basic operations Ghini lets you perform.

 representing the planned space .................................................